PhosCity/Aegisub-Scripts/docs/AegiGUI.md

 ## AegiGUI.merge

-This method converts the string you pass to tables that can be understood by Aegisub to create GUIs.
+This method allows you to merge two gui strings.
+It can directly open the gui and return pressed button and gui result or it can just return the combined gui table that can be fed to aegisub.dialog.

 | Arguments           | Description                                                                  |
 | :------------------ | :--------------------------------------------------------------------------- |